onianis/thm/README.md

 Hey people, here's a list of **390+ Free TryHackMe rooms** to start learning hacking.
 I have arranged & compiled them according to different topics so that you can start hacking right now and also!

-All the rooms herein, are absolute free.
+All the rooms herein, are absolutely free.
 ATTACK!!

 ## Maintainer